The AMARC High Ridge Past Equipment and Attempts

 Replacement of the High Ridge Multi-Band Multi-Mode radio in 2Ø13.

 Our newest change was to replace our FT-1ØØD radio on our High Ridge Multi-Band Multi-Mode to a FT-857D radio.

-The reason for the change was to improve the Remote Base to handle more channels, and have better AM modulation.
+The reason for the change was to improve the Remote Base to handle more channels, faster channels change, and have better AM modulation.

 Click here to look at the Old FT-1ØØD Remote Base from 2ØØ6 to 2Ø13.